NordicESMhub/climate-data-tutorial/_episodes/02-cds.md

 > You probably recognize the first 3 product types from the previous
 > lesson, so let us do a small exercise.
 >
-> Alice is a Master's student working on precipitation and she need climate data for the period 1998-2003.
+> Alice is a Master's student working on draught in Europe over the period 1998-2018, and she wants to look at precipitation data for summer months in 2003 to start with (because she heard about a period of excessively hot and dry weather occuring then).
 >
 > Which product(s) types can she use?
 >